- You want to know the best way to manage build tools on Client masters

 To use this approach you need to do the following:

-- Inject the tool location in the shared slave
+Inject the tool location in the shared agent

 Tool Locations will add/update the tool locations.
-The required tool installers must be defined with the same names both on CJOC and on the client masters to which slaves will be leased.
+The required tool installers must be defined with the same names both on CJOC and on the client masters to which agents will be leased.

 Go to the Client master global configuration http://<CLIENT_MASTER_URL>/configure and in the JDK section define a JDK with the same name you did in section 1 and 2 - 7u51.